sjl/.plan/README.markdown

 * More [SICP][].
 Started the logic programming section.
 Using streams is a clever way to model the logic of returning multiple results from unification.
+* Played around with making some directed acyclic graphs in Lisp, mostly with a functional style.
+* Started watching [Lloyd Reynolds' Italic Calligraphy series][calligraphy].
+  I've been writing exclusively in italic for a year or two now, and while it looks okay I've kinda stalled on getting any better.
+Hopefully this series will kick my ass into gear.